matlab-discord/Matlab-Discord-Bot/msg/help.md

 matlab : Matlab description.

+twitter : Post the newest tweet by @MATLAB on Twitter.

 youtube : Post the newest video from Mathworks Youtube channel.

 why : Answer to all questions.